egaidos/egaidos.github.io/projects.md

 <article class="6u 12u$(xsmall) work-item">
 <img src="../images/PDS70.jpg" width=150 height=150 alt="PDS70 thumb" class="image-left">
-<p><b>Chimeric Disks and the Late Stages of Planet Formation:</b> This is a critical but more poorly explored phase tens or even hundreds of Myr into the evolution of planetary systems, where most of the (inner) planet-forming disk has dissipated but planet formation may not be complete and there may be a substantial reservoir of small bodies.
-These can be studied via their production of or association with dust that is can be detected either in emission or occultation.
-These planetesimals serve as dynamical tracers and compositional indicators for larger, unseen objets.<i>Image credit: NSF/ESO</i></p>
+<p><b>Chimeric Disks and the Late Stages of Planet Formation:</b> What happens in emerging planetary systems after the natal planetary disk has largely dissipated?
+In this poorly explored phase of planet formation, tens or even hundreds of Myr after the initial protostellar pase, a residual reservoir of planetesimals could interact with growing protoplanets.
+Dust and gas in such disks could be of both primoridal or secondary origin and these ``chimeric" disks have both T Tauri- and debris disk features.
+This project is identifying and studying such systems, in particular by the phootometric and spectroscopic  signatures cause by dust and gas occulting the host star.<i>Image credit: NSF/ESO</i></p>
 </article>

 <article class="6u 12u$(xsmall) work-item">